 The Cubii product line currently includes four models, which are available directly through the company’s website.

-While only the Cubii Pro offers Bluetooth capabilities, all of the devices include access to the Cubii Studio+ app.
+While only the Cubii JR2+ offers Bluetooth capabilities, all of the devices include access to the Cubii Studio+ app.
+All Cubii models come with a 1-year warranty and can be returned for free within the first 30 days.

 Here’s a closer look at the specs and features of each model.